 We would encourage more of them to do so, perhaps in the off-season when they go through the process of updating their press guides.

-We fully understand that likely as far back as be be done would be 1960 or perhaps mid-1950s.
+We fully understand that it is likely that as far back as could be done would be 1960 or perhaps mid-1950s.
 We have no expectation of ever finding Fats Henry's net punting average or even Sammy Baugh

 Here are a few examples of pre-1976 punters who had excellent seasons:

 Here is the current post-1976 single-season leader board: